-Fax machines are ubiquitous in physician’s office for referral and follow-up communication.
+Fax machines are ubiquitous in physician’s offices for referral and follow-up communication.
 The word “fax” is short for “facsimile”, from the Latin fac simile meaning “make alike”.

-Like the word’s Latin roots, fax machines are outdated, obsolete, and are an ill-advised means of important communications.
+Like the word’s Latin roots, fax machines are outdated, obsolete, and are an ill-advised means of important communication.

 Fax machines have long been a staple of practice to practice communication.
-Faxes are used by practices to send referrals, progress notes, and patient demographics, as well as a host of other items.
-Faxes are the gold standard of communication in healthcare, and have been for decades.
+Faxes are used by rules to send referrals, progress notes, patient demographics, and other items.
+Faxes are the gold communication standard in healthcare and have been for decades.

-Despite seeming like a rather obsolete tech to outsiders, there are still around 17 billion faxes sent annually.
+Despite seeming like an obsolete tech to outsiders, around 17 billion faxes are still sent annually.

 How hackers access networks by FAX